School Offices: Junior: 0161 740 4696Infants: 0161 205 7131

 At Mount Carmel, our mission is clear: to provide the very best Catholic education for the families of our community.
 We teach that Jesus is alive in each one of us and we are called to make Him known to the world.

-Rooted in this mission, and guided by the new Religious Education Directory, we are committed to forming children who know, love, and follow Christ.
+Rooted in this mission, and guided by the Religious Education Directory (RED), we are committed to forming children who know, love, and follow Christ.
 We aim to:

 • Ensure that Religious Education is a rigorous academic subject, central to the life and identity of our school.